eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

+Skill sets for STCO and DTCO:
++ BLAH.

-###	(VLSI) Formal Verification
+###	VLSI Formal Verification

+####	Notes about VLSI Formal Verification

+Notes about VLSI formal verification:
-Focus on mostly equivalence checking and model checking, and less on theorem proving (except in combination with decision procedures and automated reasoning, such as SAT/SMT solvers).
++ Focus on mostly equivalence checking and model checking, and less on theorem proving (except in combination with decision procedures and automated reasoning, such as SAT/SMT solvers).

-This includes:
++ This includes:
-+ clock domain crossing (CDC) verification, or CDC check
+	- clock domain crossing (CDC) verification, or CDC check
-	- for functional static sign-off checks
+		* for functional static sign-off checks

+####	Sets of Skills for about VLSI Formal Verification

-The sets of skills are:
+The sets of skills for VLSI formal verification are:
 + skill set:
 	- BLAH.
 + skill set: